tess-jl/aws-developer-course/study_notes/3_AWS_Fundamentals.md

 -click edit --> add custom TCP rule--> to add back the inbound SSH rule!
 -*ANYTIME you get a timeout on any machine, on any port--> Most likely a security group issue!*

-### Deeper Dive into Security Groups
--act as firewalls for EC2 instances - these groups live outside the EC2!!
--regulate access to ports, authorized IP ranges

--security groups can be attached to multiple instances -an instance can also have multiple security groups -security groups are locked to a region/VPC combo
+-security groups can be attached to multiple instances -an instance can also have multiple security groups -*security groups are locked to a region/VPC combo*

--good practice to have one separate security group specfically for SSH access!! since SSH is more complicated
+-good practice to have one separate security group specfically for SSH access! since SSH is more complicated

--if NO timeout and there is a "connected refused" error then the security group worked! the traffic went through the security group and the app itself has an error
+-*if NO timeout and there is a "connected refused" error then the security group worked! the traffic went through the security group and the app itself has an error*

--default: all inbound traffic blocked, all outbound traffic allowed

-HOW TO: reference security groups from other security groups -attach security groups according to how you want the instances to communicate -why? we can allow instances to connect straight through via matching security groups--> directionality of connectivity is determined this way (a lot like a very simple neural network!)
+HOW TO: *reference security groups from other security groups* -attach security groups according to how you want the instances to communicate -why? we can allow instances to connect straight through via matching security groups--> directionality of connectivity is determined this way (a lot like a very simple neural network!)

-### Private vs Public IPv4)
+### Private vs Public IPv4
--issue of security
 -neworking --> 2 sorts of IP--> IPv4 and IPV3
 -IPv4 --> 4 #s separated by 3 dots --> most common
--IPv6 --> less common --> long strange of numbers and then letters --> more for IoT -we will use only IPv4 in this course but AWS supports IPv6 too!
+-IPv6 --> less common --> long strange of numbers and then letters --> more for IoT -AWS supports both
--IPv4 --> 3.7 billion addresses in public space

--public server--> public IP
+-*public server--> public IP*
 -private network (like a company) --> private IP range --> all computers in the private network can talk to one another using the private IP
 -the private network can also talk to other public networks -public IP unique across whole internet, can be access across the whole internet--> public IPs can be geolocate easily